 Current Focus Areas

-The New Economy Network is focusing on increasing equitable land access, advancing entrepreneurship and promoting workforce support in Southwest Virginia.
+The New Economy Network is focusing on increasing equitable land access, making local government more transparent and facilitating access to housing in Southwest Virginia.

 Increasing Equitable Land Access